 I have resolved to lodge a stiff complaint with the hotel management.
 My duck will only float on its side.
 Now I shall have to seek some other amusement.

 Management turn out to be otherwise engaged today.
 They are filming the final of Asian MasterChef here and there are cameras and film crew (who all look about 16) everywhere.
 They are posing little groups of Asian beauties on all the staircases.
 The bar is full of slightly older Chinese men talking about Nigella Lawson as if they know her intimately.
 I haven’t seen her yet.
 We have to take a very circuitous route to breakfast.
 Then a very arduous day.
 I take the hotel shuttle bus up to the sister hotel in the north of the island and sunbathe by the pool there.
-I stroll on the beach, but there are jelly fish warning signs and no-one (unsurprisingly) is in the water.
+I stroll on Batu Ferringhi Beach, but there are jelly fish warning signs and no-one (unsurprisingly) is in the water.
 Then I come back and sunbathe by the pool here.

 Off to Langkawi Island today, for my last four sleeps.
 I can’t believe how quickly the time has gone by.
-I am flying, instead of taking the ferry, because the travel agent told me to.
+I am flying, from Penang, instead of taking the ferry, because the travel agent told me to.
 I've been told the sea can be uncomfortably rough here, so hopefully this is the best option.
-It is chaotic at the airport as they are building a new terminal.
+It is chaotic at the airport, as they are building a new terminal.
 I can see why as I am waiting for my flight; it is raining (despite the rule about it only being allowed to rain in the afternoon) and water is dripping through the roof onto my head.

 Maybe the flying wasn’t such a great decision.
 We take off.
 The illumination on the seat belt sign pings off and the stewardess throws us a packet of peanuts.
 Immediately afterwards they announce it is time to land.
 Great, short flight I think.
 But we don’t land, because there is bad weather in Langkawi. there is even more illegal rain there too, which isn’t great either for the plane or for my holiday prospects.
 We circle for a while and I start to worry about us running out of fuel.
 That is obviously on the captain’s mind too as we then fly back to Penang.
 We wait half an hour and then take off yet again.
 Everything is played out in rewind, but this time we actually arrive.

 The resort is very different to my last hotels in Malaysia, but a perfect place to finish.
 It’s ultra-modern: big white umbrellas and infinity pools.
 The view is gorgeous, a string of little islands across the bay.
 It’s really pretty at night with the swimming pools and trees all lit up, very romantic.....
 And there are about 20 really posh little villas.
 The hotel calls them ultra-luxurious.
 They have their own swimming pool, massage area and staff quarters.

 More excitement: thunderstorms all night and a power cut this morning.
 I’m also covered in incredibly itchy sand fly bites.
-So much for a tropical paradise. there is still a sprinkle of rain this morning, so I saunter into town.
-It’s a duty free island and to be honest some of it looks like the hypermarket area near Calais.
+So much for a tropical paradise.
+There is still a sprinkle of rain this morning, so I saunter into town.
+It’s a duty free island and to be honest, some of it looks like the hypermarket area near Calais.
 There are heaps of fake clothes and handbags.
 I am quite excited by the bags until I realise that they aren’t even copy designs.
 Similar items are labelled Jimmy Choo, Mulberry, and so on.
 Even if I had wanted to make a purchase it would have been difficult.
 Ramadan seems to be taking a toll on the shop assistants.
 Most of them are asleep under the counters.

 The rain holds off enough for more sunbathing and then the hotel lays on unlimited free cocktails and canapés to make up for the power cut.
 So I don’t need to buy any dinner.
 And I have a very nice half hour’s flirtation with a much too young Dutch hotel manager.
 He is avoiding having to speak to other hotel guests and I have had too much to drink on an empty stomach.